-- All countries-and especially G7/G20 countries-must implement meaningful, robust legislation and regulations to achieve their stated commitments.
-Reporting requirements agreed to under the Paris Agreement should be closely monitored and enforced. - Standards will be enacted to require organizations to provide adequate information to consumers for them to make purchasing decisions with sustainability criteria in mind.
-For example, product labels will reflect the product's environmental, social, and/or governance impact so that consumers can evaluate cost and value more holistically and trace potential impacts of their purchasing decisions. - Complying with (or exceeding the requirements of) standards must be adequately incentivized: - Executive and senior leadership remuneration packages will adequately reflect expectations for meeting suitable sustainability metrics. - Regulators and legislators will provide clear requirements for organizations, stakeholders, 0 communities, and individuals with respect to standards and will ensure they are enforced.
-At the same time, however, there is a need to respect the realities within individual jurisdictions and be mindful of the need for flexibility and support for less resourced or less mature entities. - Governments will incentivize innovation to meet and exceed standards through tax policy, grants, and similar means. - o Governments will adequately price GHG emissions with carbon, methane, and nitrous oxide priced based on their vastly different global warming potential (GWP). - Investors need to engage with corporations and promote the need for sustainability to be embedded and take action against those companies and their boards that do not place sufficient importance on this. - As standards are developed, there is a need for developers to seek out and embrace opportunities to harmonize standards and adopt the best ideas from the range of standard setters.
+- All countries-and especially G7/G20 countries-should implement meaningful, robust legislation and regulations to achieve their stated commitments.
+Reporting requirements agreed to under the Paris Agreement should be closely monitored and enforced. - 3.
+Standards should be enacted to require organizations to provide adequate information to consumers and / or purchasing agents for them to make purchasing decisions with sustainability criteria in mind.
+For example, product labels should reflect the product's environmental, social, and/or governance impact so that consumers can evaluate cost and value more holistically and trace potential impacts of their purchasing decisions. - 4.
+Complying with (or exceeding the requirements of) standards should be adequately incentivized: - a.
+Executive and senior leadership remuneration packages should adequately reflect expectations for meeting suitable sustainability metrics. - b.
+Regulators and legislators should provide clear requirements for organizations, stakeholders, communities, and individuals with respect to standards and verify that they are enforced.
+At the same time, however, there is a need to respect the realities within individual jurisdictions and be mindful of the need for flexibility and support for less resourced or less mature entities. - c.
+Governments should incentivize innovation to meet and exceed standards through tax policy, grants, and similar means. - d.
+Governments should adequately price GHG emissions with carbon, methane, nitrous oxide, and other GHG emissions prices based on their vastly different global warming potential (GWP). - e.
+Investors should engage with corporations and promote the need for sustainability to be embedded and take action against those companies and their boards that do not place sufficient importance on this. - 5.
+As standards are developed, developers should seek out and embrace opportunities to harmonize standards and adopt the best ideas from the range of standard setters.
 Collaboration must take precedence over competition.
 Wherever possible, common terminology should be used to avoid confusion.
-Consideration should be given to making requirements scalable in order to apply to organizations, communities, countries, and individuals of different size, maturity, resources, level of technology, context of operation, and so forth. - During the period of uncertainty that will exist until the most appropriate standards become widely adopted, to allow for consistent interpretation by readers it is essential that reporting include sufficient detail regarding the underlying methodologies used.
-Such transparency will also promote the ability to apply an additive and iterative approach to achieve progress, regardless of which standards become more globally accepted.
-It will also be important to ensure a clear transition from interim systems of measurement to the final accepted standards, including methods to determine and present comparative figures for interim results that reflect the final measurement methodologies chosen (i.e., so that an "apples-to-apples" comparison can be made between results of different periods). - Standard setters should ensure that they leverage technology to enhance the processes of collaboration and outreach during development to ensure appropriate due process and to maximize diverse participation and acceptance and, ultimately, adoption and implementation. - Similarly, the agencies and organizations responsible for verifying, auditing, and certifying compliance with standards should employ appropriate digital methods to support and add reliability to their work, thereby building trust.
+Consideration should be given to making requirements scalable in order to apply to organizations, communities, countries, and individuals of different size, maturity, resources, level of technology, context of operation, and so forth. - 6.
+Until appropriate standards become widely adopted, reporting should include sufficient detail regarding the underlying methodologies used.
+Such transparency promotes the ability to apply an additive and iterative approach to achieve progress, regardless of which standards become more globally accepted.
+It will be important to provide for a clear transition from interim systems of measurement to the final accepted standards, including methods to determine and present comparative figures for interim results that reflect the final measurement methodologies chosen (i.e., so that an "apples-to-apples" comparison can be made between results of different periods). - Standard setters should leverage technology to enhance the processes of collaboration and outreach during development to provide appropriate due process and to maximize diverse participation and acceptance and, ultimately, adoption and implementation. - 8.
+Similarly, the agencies and organizations responsible for verifying, auditing, and certifying compliance with standards should employ appropriate digital methods to support and add reliability to their work, thereby building trust.